2023 Marshall-Motley Scholars Program

 A Way to Help Those Most in Need of Justice

 LSAC is honored to partner with the NAACP Legal Defense and Educational Fund (LDF) to promote the Marshall-Motley Scholars Program (MMSP).
-Named in honor of civil rights pioneers Thurgood Marshall and Constance Baker Motley, this groundbreaking program provides full financial support for all law school expenses, along with long-term career and leadership opportunities, for 50 aspiring civil rights lawyers who will advocate on behalf of Black communities in the American South.
+Named in honor of civil rights pioneers Thurgood Marshall and Constance Baker Motley, this groundbreaking program provides a full law school scholarship for tuition, room and board, and incidentals, along with long-term career and leadership opportunities, for 50 aspiring civil rights lawyers who will advocate alongside Black communities in the American South.

 How to Apply